Optimize Java Applications for Higher Throughput with Oracle GraalVM

 Now build a native executable using Oracle GraalVM Native Image.

-The JMH benchmark is built with Maven.
-The pom.xml includes a profile that will use the Native Image Maven plugin to compile the application into a native executable (see the native-maven-plugin plugin registration).
+The pom.xml includes a profile that will use the Maven plugin for Native Image to compile the application into a native executable (see the native-maven-plugin plugin registration).
 The plugin figures out which JAR file it needs to pass to native-image and what the executable main class should be.

 1. Build a native executable.
 The build should take approximately one minute: